 - ▲ Option 2 (Joint and 100% Survivor Annuity): This benefit is an adjusted monthly payment to you for your lifetime.
 If you die before your beneficiary, the same adjusted benefit amount will be paid to your beneficiary for his or her lifetime.
 After your death and upon the death of your beneficiary, payments will stop.
 If your designated beneficiary dies before you, payments will stop when you die.
-The Joint and 100% Survivor form of payment, with the spouse as beneficiary, is one of the three forms of payment that married members may elect without spousal consent. - ▲ Option 3 (Joint and 50% Survivor Annuity): The Joint and 50% Survivor benefit pays an adjusted benefit to you for your lifetime.
+The Joint and 100% Survivor form of payment, with the spouse as beneficiary, is one of the three forms of payment that married members may elect without spousal consent.
+If you designate someone other than your spouse as a beneficiary and your beneficiary is more than 10 years younger than you, you may not be permitted to elect Option 2. - ▲ Option 3 (Joint and 50% Survivor Annuity): The Joint and 50% Survivor benefit pays an adjusted benefit to you for your lifetime.
 After your death, 50% of the adjusted benefit will continue to your beneficiary for his or her lifetime.
 After your death and upon the death of your beneficiary, payments will stop.
 If your designated beneficiary dies before you, payments will stop when you die.
 The Joint and 50% Survivor form of payment, with the spouse as beneficiary, is one of the three forms of payment that married members may elect without spousal consent. - ▲ Option 4 (Joint and 66-2/3% Last Survivor Annuity): This option pays an adjusted benefit to you during the time both you and your beneficiary are alive.
 After the death of either you or your beneficiary, 66-2/3% of the adjusted benefit will continue to the survivor for his or her lifetime.
 Upon the death of the survivor, payments will stop.
 The Joint and 66-2/3% Last Survivor form of payment, with the spouse as beneficiary, is one of the three forms of payment that married members may elect without spousal consent.
+If you designate someone other than your spouse as a beneficiary and your beneficiary is 25 or more years younger than you, you may not be permitted to elect Option 4.

-- ▲ Option 5 (Joint and 100% Survivor Annuity with Pop Up): This option is an adjusted benefit.
-If your beneficiary dies before you, the amount of your benefit will "pop up" to the amount of the Basic Form of Pension.
-If you are married, your spouse must consent to this form of payment. - ▲ Option 6 (Joint and 50% Survivor Annuity with Pop Up): This option is an adjusted benefit.
-If your beneficiary dies before you, the amount of your benefit will "pop up" to the amount of the Basic Form of Pension.
-If you are married, your spouse must consent to this form of payment. - ▲ Option 7 (10-Year Certain and Life Annuity): This benefit is an adjusted monthly payment to you for your lifetime.
-If you die before receiving 120 payments (10 years), your beneficiary will receive the remainder of the 120 payments.
-For example, if you die after receiving payments for 48 months, your beneficiary will receive the remaining 72 payments (120 minus 48 = 72).
+- ▲ Option 5 (Joint and 100% Survivor Annuity with Pop Up): This option is the same as Option 2 except that, if your beneficiary dies before you, the amount of your benefit will "pop up" to the amount of the Basic Form of Pension.
+If your beneficiary dies before you have received 120 monthly payments, you will be guaranteed the remainder of the 120 monthly payments.
+If you are married, your spouse must consent to this form of payment.
+If you designate someone other than your spouse as a beneficiary and your beneficiary is more than 10 years younger than you, you may not be permitted to elect Option 5. - ▲ Option 6 (Joint and 50% Survivor Annuity with Pop Up): This option is the same as Option 3 except that, if your beneficiary dies before you, the amount of your benefit will "pop up" to the amount of the Basic Form of Pension.
+If your beneficiary dies before you have received 120 monthly payments, you will be guaranteed the remainder of the 120 monthly payments.
+If you are married, your spouse must consent to this form of payment. - ▲ Option 7 (Single Life Annuity): You may choose to receive an increased benefit during your lifetime with no payments made after your death.
+If you are married, your spouse must consent to this form of payment.